ABM Industries: 2000–2015

-2015–present
+2015 – present

 In 2015, the company named Scott Salmirs as its 7th CEO in ABM's 106-year history.[34]
 ABM also appointed Anthony Scaglione as CFO in April 2015.

 Under Salmirs, ABM announced a comprehensive transformation initiative, 2020 Vision, in September 2015.
 2020 Vision is intended to drive long-term profitable growth through an industry-based go-to-market approach.
-ABM realigned its business into industry groups: aviation, business & Industry, education, healthcare, technology & manufacturing, and technical solutions.
+ABM realigned its business into industry groups: aviation, business & Industry, education, healthcare, technology & manufacturing, and technical services.
 The company also centralized key business functional support areas (finance, HR, marketing, legal, etc.) and created a central shared services function to drive greater effectiveness and efficiency.

 As part of the 2020 Vision strategy, ABM divested assets of the business no longer strategic to the company's vision.
 ABM sold its security business to a division of Universal Services of America in October 2015 for $131 million.
 In June 2017, ABM sold its government services business to Valiant Integrated Services for $35 million.